 “Concentrate all your thoughts on the task at hand.
 The sun’s rays do not burn until brought to focus.” -Alexander Graham Bell

 Depending on what you’re doing, it takes about 10 to 30 minutes to get into a flow state.
 Once you’re in it, you actually forget time and work at the peak of your performance and productivity.
 Eliminating distractions is the first step to getting into the flow.
 The next step is to fully focus on one thing at a time, at all times.
 By eliminating distractions, you have already decreased the likelihood of doing more than one thing at a time, but it can still be hard to keep it up.
 You might be inclined to pick up your phone, even though it is on “do not disturb”.
 If you are having this problem, use this app to combat that.
 If you are big on multitasking, stop that habit now.
 When you feel the urge to multitask, write down what you want to do and do it later.
 You might feel that multitasking increases your productivity, but it actually does the opposite.
 Neurologically, your brain is unable to multitask.
 It is not really parallel processing—you’re just rapidly switching your attention from one thing to another.
-Every time you’re switching back you have to start getting into your flow again, which in the end takes more time.
-And if that is not convincing enough for you, listen to Clifford Nass, he’s an expert: “People who multitask all the time can't filter out irrelevancy.
+Every time you’re switching back you have to start getting into your flow again, which takes more time in the end.
+And if that's not convincing enough for you, listen to Clifford Nass, he’s an expert: “People who multitask all the time can't filter out irrelevancy.
 They can't manage a working memory.
 They're chronically distracted.
 They initiate much larger parts of their brain that are irrelevant to the task at hand…they're pretty much mental wrecks.”
-So, one thing at a time, unless you want to be a mental wreck of course.
+So, one thing at a time.
+Unless you want to be a mental wreck of course.